hdShang/arxiv-daily/docs/cs-RO/2025-10-16/papers/251014902v1-vla2-empowering-vision-language-action-models-with-an-agentic-framew.md

 ---
 layout: default
-title: VLA^2: Empowering Vision-Language-Action Models with an Agentic Framework for Unseen Concept Manipulation
+title: "VLA^2: Empowering Vision-Language-Action Models with an Agentic Framework for Unseen Concept Manipulation"
 ---

 # VLA^2: Empowering Vision-Language-Action Models with an Agentic Framework for Unseen Concept Manipulation